seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 I shall have glory by this losing day
 More than Octavius and Mark Antony
 By this vile conquest shall attain unto.
-So fare you well at once; for Brutus’ tongue
+So fare you well at once; for Brutus' tongue
-Hath almost ended his life’s history:
+Hath almost ended his life's history:
 Night hangs upon mine eyes; my bones would rest,
-That have but labour’d to attain this hour.
+That have but labour'd to attain this hour.

 *Alarum.
-Cry within, ‘Fly, fly, fly!’*
+Cry within, 'Fly, fly, fly!'*

 **CLITUS**
 Fly, my lord, fly.